 “I’ve been getting all the grey nomads coming through, and have even had a bloke through the other day from Denmark, who’s a keeper over there … You get so many people through, and it's just phenomenal.”

-"Opening a business requires a significant commitment of time, money and effort, so it's not something people generally do with only the short term in mind.
-While every business journey is different, these openings are certainly an encouraging sign that investors and entrepreneurs believe in the future of our community,” he said.
+"Opening a business requires a significant commitment of time, money and effort, so it's not something people generally do with only the short term in mind,” Mr Musumeci said.

-The Deputy Mayor said the latest arrivals marked an encouraging step forward for the community.
+He said their establishment marked a positive step forward for the community.

 “I remember when the street was full of thriving businesses, and it was sad to see some shopfronts become vacant over the years,” he said.